meteor-gazelle/meteor-gazelle/doc/specs/bookmarks.md

 **Additional non-functional requirements:**
  - The "Notify of new uploads" hyperlink should now read "Notify of new uploads".

-#### 2.4 Viewing All Bookmarked Artists

-**Primary Actor:** Any user.

-**Brief:** Allows the user to view artist bookmarks.

-**Trigger:** The user wants to view artist bookmarks.

-**Preconditions:** The user has already bookmarked at least one artist.

-**Basic Flow:**
- 1. The user navigates to the Bookmarks page.
- 2. The user clicks on the Artists hyperlink.

-**Additional non-functional requirements:**
- - The table displayed has the following columns: Artist Name, Number of Torrent Groups

 #### 2.5 Sorting All Bookmarked Artist Rows